 In 1996 David Clayton-Thomas was induced into the Canadian Music hall of Fame. and later recorded an album that was called "The Uptown Album".
 It was recorded live at Ornette Coleman's Harlem studio and was produced by David himself.
 It was released in Canada in November 1997 and in the US and the rest of the world in January 1998.
 In 1997 another album called "People In Room no. 8" was released.

 Later in 1998, David recorded a solo album called "Bloodlines" that featured some of the musicians that had been in Blood Sweat and Tears over the years.

 Finally, after 40 years in the business, David Clayton-Thomas retired from the road in 2004 and moved back to his native Toronto.
 The band continued to tour and in 2007 they were sharing the stage with Chuck Negron, formerly of Three Dog Night, in a series of shows across the US.
 2011 saw BS&T and Chicago co-headlining a Jazz festival in Stuttgart Germany.
 From 2008 through 2010, guitarist Steve Katz returned to appear at BS&T's shows as a special guest.
-In 2013, they were still working a heavy schedule of concerts across America with only drummer Bobby Colomby as the original member.
+In 2013, they were still working a heavy schedule of concerts across America.
 David Clayton-Thomas was kept busy by his Pine River Foundation, an organization that helps street kids.
 He rarely appears on stage, booking only a couple of shows a year.

 In the Spring and Summer of 2015, the band, now featuring American Idol alum Bo Bice on vocals, was busy playing one-nighters across America.
 A tour of Australia was booked for the first half of September before wrapping up back in the US for the remainder of the year.